-If the unit passes a re-inspection during the abatement period, payment will resume on the day the unit passes inspection.
+If the unit passes a re-inspection during the abatement period, payment will resume effective on the day the unit passes inspection should the lease and HAP contract be reinstated.
 No retroactive payments will be made to the owner for the period of time the HAP was abated.